iond2v/BSPTree_git/Readme.txt

    involuntary overwriting of previous data.
    For playing back recorded movement it is neccessary to re-run the application.
    Camera position is computed from the frame number and those can't be reset.
-		-this is for benchmarking purposes.. adding some switch between this and regular recorded movement is considered.
+		-this is for benchmarking purposes..

 Application parameters